ZarnackGroup/racoon_clip/docs/tutorial.rst

 - ``--verbose``: Print all commands of the process to the console.
 - ``--log``: *default "racoon_clip.log"*; Name of log file.

-How to pass parameters to racoon_clip
+How to pass workflow parameters to racoon_clip
 ---------------------------

-You can specify all parameters and options of racoon either directly in the command line or in a config file config.yaml file.
+You can specify all workflow parameters and options of racoon_clip either directly in the command line or in a config file config.yaml file.

 Here is a config file listing all default options:

 .. code:: python

-    # where to put results
+    # Where to put results
-    wdir: "." # no backslash in the end of the path
+    wdir: "." # No backslash in the end of the path
     # input
-    infiles: "" # one undemultiplexed file or multiple demultiplexed files
+    infiles: "" # one un-demultiplexed file or multiple demultiplexed files

     #SAMPLES
     experiment_groups: "" # txt file with group space sample per row
     experiment_group_file: ""
-    seq_format: "-Q33" # -Q33 for Illumnina -Q64 for Sanger needed by fastX
+    seq_format: "-Q33" # -Q33 for Illumina -Q64 for Sanger needed by fastX

     # barcodes
     barcodeLength: "" # if already demux = umi1_len